 By now, the water temperature should be in the ideal range for your fish.
 Proceed to add the fish once the temperature has stabilized.
 Your fish should now have a home that has the right temperature for them.

-Below is a video that should give more tips about installing a water heater
+Below is a video that should give more tips about installing a water heater:

 The process of installing an aquarium heater is not hard.
 Sometimes it is all about following the manufacturer’s instructions.
-You should be done within a couple minutes even if you have not installed one before.
+You should be done within a couple of minutes even if you have not installed one before.
 Most people always get a heater installed in less than 10 minutes.